ysreddy337/jeditlatest/README.SRC.txt

  For all tasks:

   - Apache Ant.
 Get it from <http://ant.apache.org>.
-    1.8 or newer has to be used.
+    1.8.2 or newer has to be used.
-    1.8.1 cannot be used due to a classloading bug in the <xslt> task.
   - The Ant Optional package.
 This is included in the download from ants website, as well as the AntPlugin from the Plugin Manager, but not in some default installs on various *nix systems.